chopperbrian/DigiAsset_Core_HyperV/README.md

 1. **System Requirements**:
    - Windows 10 or 11 with Hyper-V support.
-   - At least 150GB of free disk space.
+   - At least 150GB of free disk space but up to 1TB of space could be required.
    - Administrative privileges.

 2. **Credentials for the VM**: